Submission Deadline: June 30th, 2018

 Requisites for Selected Projects: Grant awardees must agree to the following requisites:

-NYWIFT will have the right to screen the restored films for its own members and guests and be able to use the film for publicity.
-The Fund will make every effort to help grant recipients present the restored films in a manner that will reach a significant number of professionals, and in a context that will increase awareness of women's contributions to the industry.
+- Presentation of Restored Films: NYWIFT will have the right to screen the restored films and be able to use the film for publicity.
+The Fund will make every effort to help grant recipients present the restored films in a manner that will reach a significant number of viewers, and in a context that will increase awareness of women's contributions to the industry.

-Before or upon the completion of the preservation, three still images in TIFF format from the work (at least 300 DPI) must be delivered to NYWIFT, plus a Blu-Ray Disc or an ProRes HQ Quicktime file.
+- Deliverables to NYWIFT: Before or upon the completion of the preservation, three still images in TIFF format from the work (at least 300 DPI) as well as a Blu-Ray disc and uncompressed digital file of the completed preservation, a preservation report and delivery receipt from archive.

 I. Locate the film’s original materials: If you’re unsure about the location of the film elements, we suggest you begin by making a list of possible locations the originals or other copies are, or might be, located.